kiplangat01/Post-search-Image/README.md

 - HTML- which was used to build the structure of the pages.

-- CSS - which was used to style the pages incuding the left aside navigation bar
+- CSS - which was used to style the pages incuding the left aside navigation bar and beautiful fonts

 - javascript - to make a popup image show